Onward Franklin!

 Fort Cherry then recovered an onside kick and went on to score again.

-This is Gold's fifth year as coach of the New Bethlehem school, where he is 50-11.
+Gold is in his sixth season as coach of the New Bethlehem school, where he is 59-14, from 2019-24.
 The Bulldogs were coming off a 44-0 romp over D-10 champion Cambridge Springs, which beat Lakeview, 32-29, for the right to play Redbank.

 Gold, a state co-Coach of the Year in 2021, played college football at Grove City and had been an assistant coach at Oil City.